wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Skill Book Auto-Use](https://www.nexusmods.com/newvegas/mods/82674) - Automatically uses skill books upon pickup.

 [TTW Collectibles - Merged](https://www.nexusmods.com/newvegas/mods/75829) - An assortment of quests to help with the collection of all Bobbleheads, Steel Ingots, Keller Family Transcripts, Intel Briefcases, and Alien Captive Recorded Logs.
-- If experiencing crashes when picking up notes with this mod, this can be remedied by updating to the unreleased JIP file pinned in the WSG discord server.

 [TTW - More Map Markers](https://www.nexusmods.com/newvegas/mods/67022) and optionally [TTW - More Map Markers - No Download Map Markers](https://www.nexusmods.com/newvegas/mods/86655) - Adds a few more map markers to TTW